-In addition to her career as an anchor and broadcast news reporter, Couric is the author of the New York Times bestseller, The Best Advice I Ever Got: Lessons from Extraordinary Lives, and co-author of two successful children's books, The Brand New Kid and The Blue Ribbon Day.
-She also wrote a monthly column for Glamour magazine, featuring interviews with dynamic female role models including First Lady Michelle Obama, former Secretary of State Condoleezza Rice and Queen Rania of Jordan.
+In addition to her career as an anchor and broadcast news reporter, Couric is the author of The New York Times bestseller, The Best Advice I Ever Got: Lessons From Extraordinary Livesand the co-author of two successful children's books, The Brand New Kid and The Blue Ribbon Day.
+She also wrote a monthly column for Glamour magazine, featuring interviews with dynamic female role models, including First Lady Michelle Obama, former Secretary of State Condoleezza Rice, and Queen Rania of Jordan.

 Couric plays an active role across various social media platforms, including Twitter (@katiecouric) and Facebook.
-While at CBS, she developed several online content initiatives, including @KatieCouric, an original, weekly web show featuring interviews with top newsmakers, authors and cultural figures.
-She also expanded CBS News' primetime 2008 election year coverage by creating and anchoring post-primetime webcasts from the Democratic and Republican National Conventions, the Presidential and Vice Presidential debates and President Obama's 100th day in office.
+While at CBS, Couricdeveloped several online content initiatives, including @KatieCouric, an original, weekly web show featuring interviews with top newsmakers, authors, and cultural figures.
+She also expanded CBS News' primetime 2008 election year coverage by creating and anchoring post-primetime webcasts from the Democratic and Republican National Conventions, the Presidential and Vice Presidential debates, and President Obama's 100th day in office.

-A tireless advocate for cancer research and awareness, Couric is a co-founder of Stand Up To Cancer (SU2C), an organization that has raised nearly $200 million in funds to accelerate research that can get new therapies to patients quickly.
-In May 2008, she and other network news anchors participated in the first SU2C broadcast, an unprecedented effort that culminated in a one-hour, commercial-free, primetime program on ABC, CBS and NBC in September 2008.
+Couric is a tireless advocate for cancer research and awareness.
+She is a co-founder of Stand Up To Cancer (SU2C), an organization that has raised nearly $200 million in funds to accelerate research that can get new therapies to patients quickly.
+In May 2008, she and other network news anchors participated in the first SU2C broadcast, an unprecedented effort that culminated in a one-hour, commercial-free, primetime program on ABC, CBS, and NBC in September 2008.

 Couric helped co-found The Jay Monahan Center for Gastrointestinal Health at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
 The Monahan Center, which opened in March 2004, provides a comprehensive, fully integrated multi-disciplinary program, stressing education and prevention in addition to diagnosis and treatment of gastrointestinal cancers.
 The Monahan Center's mission focuses on the seamless coordination of all needed care for patients and their families facing the difficult diagnosis of gastrointestinal cancer.
 As part of her work to generate funds for both the Center and the nine scientists whose research the NCCRA supports, Couric has hosted three extremely successful benefits.